 44% of salespeople give up after the first “No”

 14% after a third “No”

 A well-known oil company discovered that it took their best salespeople an average of three visits and five follow-up calls to convert a prospect into a client.
 Yet, their average sales performers only visited prospects twice and then gave up, costing the company millions of dollars in wasted sales effort and even more in lost potential sales opportunities.

 When their efforts don’t pay off immediately, even experienced salespeople tend to become discouraged.
 They spend more and more time struggling to meet their sales quotas and working less and less efficiently.

 Feeling increasingly powerless to influence prospects, they may also begin to press for a sale in ineffective ways – for instance, by arranging full-dress product presentations to prospects that they have not even qualified or who haven’t yet agreed that they need the solution being presented.
 They allow prospects to milk them for information without getting a commensurate commitment first, and even worse they fail to defend margin and make unprofitable sales in order to achieve quotas.

-The details of what goes wrong differs for each individual salesperson, but the net result is always the same, a discouraged sales force, diminished sales efficiency (i.e. wasted investment of sales time and resources that fail to produce high quality sales) and, consequently, increased cost of sales which inevitably drastically reduces net profit.
+The details of what goes wrong differ for each individual salesperson, but the net result is always the same, a discouraged sales force, diminished sales efficiency (i.e. wasted investment of sales time and resources that fail to produce high-quality sales) and, consequently, increased cost of sales which inevitably drastically reduces net profit.